 Christy is a native Calgarian freelance photographer and writer, who specializes in lifestyle portraits, astrophotography and travel/landscape photography.
 Her travels have taken her to more than 70 countries and her work has been published internationally.
 Her astrophotography work is part of a “citizen science” project with UC Berkeley, where her photos are used to contribute to active space weather research.
 Christy will travel to any destination for photo work and was recently invited to Bordeaux, France in the Medoc region by Chateau Pontet Canet to photograph a 10-day wine harvest on an 18th century estate.

 Christy shoots with Nikon D810 and D750, and a host of Tamron lenses.
 Her work has been widely published with such organizations as CNN, Huffington Post, Readers’ Digest, The Calgary Herald, Canada.com, Our Canada, Canadian Geographic, Fast Company magazine, The Weather Network, Earthsky.org, a featured portfolio astrophotographer in Winter 2019 PhotoNews magazine, and many others.
-Christy was a semi finalist in the Wine Photographer of the Year segment of Pink Lady Food Photography International Contest, runner-up in the “Urban Wildlife” category of CWF Reflections of Nature photo competition, and first place winner in 2016 for cover of Our Canada winter edition.
+Christy has been shortlisted in the Wine Photographer of the Year segment of Pink Lady Food Photography International Contest in both 2019/2020, runner-up in the “Urban Wildlife” category of CWF Reflections of Nature photo competition, and first place winner in 2016 for cover of Our Canada winter edition.

 Last fall 2018, Christy was thrilled to be travelling to a prestigious photographic documentary assignment, traveling to the Medoc region of Bordeaux, France.
 There she was brought to photograph a 10 day, organic wine harvesting process at an 18th century wine estate that continues to do everything by hand.
 Many of these dreamy and once-in-a-lifetime images were used for 2019 marketing materials to wine sommeliers and suppliers throughout the world who visit this prestigious and historic vineyard in the years to come.
 The Tesseron family, owners of Chateaux Pontet-Canet continue to adhere to a tradition of bringing in a photographer from a different country each year to document this harvesting period.
 As a result, Christy was ecstatic to be representing Canada photographically on this journey!